-- If you choose to withdraw your application after the application, we cannot guarantee a refund of your exam fees.
+- If you choose to withdraw your application after the application period, we cannot guarantee a refund of your exam fees.

-- The RCPCH reserves the right to bar a candidate from sitting any exam where there exist reasons to doubt the candidate's fitness to hold MRCPCH.
-Such reasons include falsifying country of work or residence.
+- RCPCH reserves the right to bar a candidate from sitting any exam where there exist reasons to doubt the candidate's fitness to hold MRCPCH.
+Such reasons include falsifying country of work/residence or previous qualifications or experience.
 We check this information and will take action against candidates where there is evidence of falsification.

 Allocation of places - UK clinical centres

 The MRCPCH is important to the career progression of doctors working in paediatrics in the UK, in particular those who are registered on the UK paediatric training programme.
 It is therefore important this is recognised in the criteria for allocating candidate places for MRCPCH Clinical in the UK.